toggledbits/Vera-Decouple/README.md

 > It's normal and expected that a decoupled Vera will have its "Service" LED extinguished.
 This indicates that the system is not connected to the Vera/MiOS/eZLO cloud services.

 The default location for the decoupler's saved configuration `/root/.decouple-saved` (you may need to do `ls -a` to see it), and I don't recommend that you change it, and don't delete it.
-It's not a bad idea to tar it along with the decouple and recouple scripts, and save the archive off-system.
+It's not a bad idea to `tar` it along with the decouple and recouple scripts (e.g. `tar czf decouple-saved.taz .decouple-saved decouple.sh recouple.sh`), and save the archive off-system.

 If something goes wrong, you can usually fix the problem (following message instructions or enlisting my help), and then safely re-run the script.
 The script has considerable safeguards to ensure that original configurations are captured and preserved, and modifications are done properly if they haven't already been done.